NCERT Notes Class 11 English Hornbill Poem 2 The Laburnum Top (Free PDF)

 Poetic Devices in ‘The Laburnum Top’

-Poetic DeviceExamplePurpose
+Poetic DeviceExamplePurpose of the Poem

-Repetition“chitterings, trillings”Emphasises sound and activity
+Repetitionchitterings, trillingsEmphasises sound and activity

-Simile“sleek as a lizard”Creates a clear image
+Similesleek as a lizardCreates a clear visual image

-Personification“tree trembles and thrills”Makes nature feel alive
+PersonificationTree trembles and thrillsMakes nature feel alive and responsive

-EnjambmentLine-to-line continuationSmooth flow like the bird’s movement
+EnjambmentLine-to-line continuationGives a smooth flow like the bird’s movement

-SymbolismTree and birdDeeper meanings: stillness vs. life
+SymbolismTree and birdRepresents stillness vs. life, silence vs. energy

 1. Alliteration